$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series: Introduction

 In summary, our contributions are as follows:

-\begin{itemize} \item We introduce a simple yet effective model-agnostic approach that takes into account ecophysiological principles of plant growth: Thermal-Time-based Temporal Sampling (T3S), which allows integration of temperature data into any deep learning model, irrespective of model architecture. \item We benchmark the T3S approach to other state-of-the-art approaches.
-The results demonstrate substantial improvements in predictive accuracy and uncertainty quantification across extensive country-wide, cross-year experiments, including low-data regimes and early-season classification settings. \item We publicly release the SwissCrop dataset, a comprehensive, multi-year crop dataset, along with code to support further research and facilitate seamless integration into deep learning workflows. \end{itemize}
+\begin{itemize} \item We introduce a simple yet effective model-agnostic approach grounded in the ecophysiological principles of plant growth: Thermal Time-based Temporal Sampling ($T^{3}S$), which enables the integration of temperature data into any machine learning model, irrespective of model architecture. \item We benchmark $T^{3}S$ across three architecturally distinct backbones, U-TAE (CNN with temporal attention), PSE+LTAE (parcel-level pixel-set encoder with lightweight attention), and Galileo (a pretrained EO foundation model), demonstrating substantial and consistent gains in predictive accuracy and uncertainty quantification across cross-year and cross-region experiments, including low-data and early-season settings, and validating its model-agnostic design. \item We publicly release SwissCrop, along with code for seamless integration into ML workflows.
+To our knowledge, it is the first crop dataset that is simultaneously country-scale, multi-year, and paired with temperature data (Table~\ref{tab:datasets}). \end{itemize}